technodelight/jira/README.md

 - render colors from jira description/comments `{color:red}something{/color}`
 - aliasable tickets configuration (`[issue-aliases]` config section, accepts alias=issueKey configs like 'standup=PROJ-123')
-- add cli autocomplete to commands ie. `jira pick PROJ-<tab` (check if `/transitions` returns the initial state of an issue (ie. `Open`) and filter issues based on this initial state)
-? idea: refactor helpers to benefit from symfony built-in helper solutions, therefore it will be available through `getHelper`
+- add cli autocomplete to commands ie. `jira pick PROJ-<tab` (check if `/transitions` returns the initial state of an issue (ie. `Open`) and filter issues based on this initial state) x idea: refactor helpers to benefit from symfony built-in helper solutions, therefore it will be available through `getHelper`
 - refactor commands to extract business logic into separate action classes
 - refactor to use service container
 - add progress bar to in progress issues (original estimate vs time spent)